Environmental-Policy-Innovation-Center/ejam-mc-pedp/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**What is the bug?**
-A clear and concise description of what the bug is.
+A clear and concise description of what is **wrong or not working correctly**.
+(If this is a request for a new feature, please use the "Feature Request" form instead of this "Bug report" form).

 **When does it happen?**
 Steps to reproduce the behavior or see the problem: